Hi there. Please start typing…

 You can use the Controls to adjust, playback, save and share your composition.
 Thanks and have fun!

 In early 2017, Found Sound Nation catalogued and recorded the sounds of over 800 broken instruments from the Philadelphia public school system.
 These recordings were part of an effort, led by Temple Contemporary, to create a Symphony for a Broken Orchestra and inspire the public to ‘adopt’ hundreds of school-owned broken instruments and raise funds to repair and restore them to the schools.
 As of Fall 2018 roughly 1,000 previously broken instruments were ‘adopted’, repaired and returned to the Philadelphia public school district.
 If you would like to make a donation please visit The Fund for the School District of Philadelphia.
-We hope this archive can inspire continued interest in this project and our collective reinvestment in music in schools.
+We hope this portal can inspire continued interest in this project and our collective reinvestment in music in schools.
+It features:

 Symphony for a Broken Orchestra was commissioned by Temple Contemporary at The Tyler School of Art.
 Major support is provided by The Pew Center for Arts & Heritage, with additional support from the Barra Foundation.